danon/rafiki-acceptance-tests/ReadMe.md

 ## Functionality to be removed

 - Subcontractor adds a worklog with a set fee directly, without an hourly rate.
-- Lead contractor marks a worklog as paid without issuing a payment.
+- Lead contractor marks a worklog as sealed without issuing a payment.